-Mandatum Life's own funds exceeded both the minimum capital requirement and the solvency capital requirement throughout 2023.
+Mandatum Life's own funds exceeded both the minimum capital requirement and the solvency capital requirement throughout the year 2024.

 E.6 Other information

 There is no other information that would have a material impact on the Company's capital management.